marcosviniciusjau/InglesAqui/README.md

 # Bootstrap:
 We have incorporated the Bootstrap framework to make the website responsive and elegantly styled.

-# Vue.js:
-Vue.js is used to make certain page components more dynamic and responsive.

-# AngularJS:
-We use AngularJS to add specific functionality to the website, such as displaying messages in real time.

 # Site Structure
 Home Page: The home page contains information about our platform and features a virtual assistant named Paige.

-Virtual Assistant: Paige is a chatbot that helps users with questions and queries.
-It is powered by technologies like AngularJS and JavaScript to provide an interactive experience.

 Study Guides: Our study guides are accessible from the home page and provide valuable material for learning English.